bitrise-io/devcenter/_articles/reviews/expose.md

 ---
-title: Expose an Environment Variable and use it in another Step
+title: Expose an Environment Variable and use it in another Step - draft
 redirect_from: []
 date: 2018-12-14 10:24:56 +0000
 published: false

 ---
 You can expose environment variables (env vars) from one Step and make it available for every other Step performed after the Step during the build.
-In this guide, we will demonstrate a few handy tricks with env vars using a simple example: You want to generate a release note which you wish to use in a message or deploy step.
+In this guide, we will demonstrate a few handy tricks with env vars using a simple example: In this guide we will show you how to generate a release note which you wish to use in a message or deploy step.
 In this guide we show you how to expose env vars, then how to use, copy, and overwrite env vars with the release note example.

 ## Exposing environment variables with envman

-Exposing env vars is really easy: you just have to use [envman](https://github.com/bitrise-io/envman/) if you want to make env vars available for every other Step.
+Exposing env vars is really easy: use [envman](https://github.com/bitrise-io/envman/) to make env vars available for every other Step.

+{% include message_box.html type="info" title="About envman" content=" You can read more about how `envman` can be used on it's  [GitHub page](https://github.com/bitrise-io/envman/). "%}

 Here is a simple example: